Join for FREE

 [edit] Distribution

 Breeds widely across Europe from northern Iberia and western France east to the Urals, Caspian and north Caucasus and across temperate Asia to China and northern Japan.
-In the north virtually absent from British Isles but breeds over most of Scandinavia except the higher mountains and the far north, and across Russia south of 650N.
-Breeds south to the northern coast of the Mediterranean from north-east Spain to northern Greece and on Mallorca, Ibiza, Corsica, Sardinia and Sicily.
-Also breeds sparingly in southern Portugal and in north Algeria.
+In the north, virtually absent from British Isles, but breeds over most of Scandinavia except the higher mountains and the far north (locally north to 70°N), and across Russia south of 65°N. Breeds south to the northern coast of the Mediterranean from north-east Spain to northern Greece, in southern Portugal, and on Mallorca, Ibiza, Corsica, Sardinia and Sicily.
+Also breeds in the Atlas Mountains in northern Algeria and Tunisia.

 Mainly a summer visitor but in the far south of range may be partially migratory or resident.
 Main autumn passage period is August-October, the return in April-May.
-Passage birds occur throughout Europe, North Africa, the Middle East and southern Asia.
-Winters in tropical Africa, India, South-East Asia, southern China and southern Japan.
+Passage birds occur throughout Europe, north Africa, the Middle East and southern Asia.
+Winters in tropical Africa (mainly between 0° to 14°N), India, southeast Asia, southern China and southern Japan.

 Formerly a regular and fairly widespread breeder in Britain, now mainly a scarce passage migrant with 200-400 birds per year, mainly in August-October, with occasional summering birds and sporadic breeding records.
 Similar declines have been seen elsewhere in Europe, particularly in northern France and in North Sea countries.